mmqn/mini-todo/README.md

 REACT_APP_TABLE_NAME=[Your Todos Table Name]
 ```

-Then, install dependencies with:
+When using this app on a Raspberry Pi, you can add this to disable the cursor:

 ```
-npm install
+REACT_APP_KIOSK_MODE=true
 ```

-Finally, start the app with:
+Then, install dependencies and start the server with:

 ```
-npm start
+npm install & npm start
 ```

 You can stop the app with `ctrl+c`.
 All subsequent restarts of the app will only require `npm start`.